 Are French Bulldogs Good With Kids?: Of Course, French Bulldogs make wonderful family pets and are terrific with kids.
-They are a great companions and they adore being around people.
+They are great companions, and they adore being around people.

 Their compact size, easy-going nature, and gentle attitude make them wonderful with kids.
 Though small kids and your Frenchie should always be monitored, please ensure that very young kids are not too rough with your French Bulldog.